up2b/pyup2b/README.md

 # timg
-A module that can upload pictures to the image bed in Typora.
+A module that can upload pictures to the image bed in `Typora`.

-Currently only supports linux system.
+Currently only supports **linux** system.

 # Features